borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 But fear not, my friends!
 I've got some savvy solutions for you:

-### Prevention
+`#prevention`
-Always have backup plans ready to roll.
+Always have **backup plans ready to roll**.
 When you're working in unfamiliar territories, with diverse cultures and languages, you've got to be organized like a cowboy's holster.

 Every minute spent troubleshooting these internet issues is less time to savor the beauty of your surroundings.

-Time is precious, partners!
+> Value the Time, Partner.
+Always!

 So, prepare yourself with these steps: